Neotys-Labs/Ranorex/README.md

 * **Timeout**: The maximum amount of time (in hh:mm:ss) given to Ranorex to start the recording (recommended value: **00:01:00**).
 * **Interval**: The time interval (in hh:mm:ss) after which Ranorex retries to start a recording (recommended value: **00:00:10**).
 * **UpdateUserPath**: Boolean.
 Default value is **true**.
 Update existing user path.
 If set to **false** the existing user path will not be updated and and error will be thrown.
 * **userPath**: The name of the User Path to create (the default value is "UserPath").
-If the name is already used and **UpdateUserPath** is true, then it is automatically renamed using a “_X” suffix, where X is an integer.
+If the name is already used and **UpdateUserPath** is true, then it is automatically renamed using a ï¿½_Xï¿½ suffix, where X is an integer.
 If the name has invalid characters then they will be escaped as an underscore (_) and no error is thrown.

 ### Module NL_StartRecording_Extended